*This post may contain affiliate links for which I earn commissions.*

 I’ve just done a little research to find some creative ways to keep birds out of fruit trees and want to share them with you.

 When I moved into my current house, I was lucky enough to discover a number of mature fruit trees in my garden.
 I have two plum trees, 2 pear trees and 1 large nectarine tree.
-Unfortunately, the local bird population likes to get my fruit before I can pick it.

 The problem is that the birds don’t wait until the fruit is ripe.
 Now, I don’t mind sharing but I would still like to be able to pick some ripe fruit for us to eat.